 It is noteworthy that sometimes, when an agency cannot provide reasonable accommodations, it may terminate the employee for disciplinary reasons, leaving the employee with great difficulty in seeking OPM disability benefits.
 If this happens to you, we can help you work with your agency to make sure you are in a much better position to obtain your OPM Disability Retirement benefits.

-Our firm specializes in this area, Mr. Pines has provided numerous federal training seminars in EEO and Reasonable Accommodation to the Veterans Administration, the Army, the Library of Congress and other federal agencies.
-We specialize in assisting with requests for accommodation, filing informal and formal complaints and all aspects of litigation of EEO claims in federal administrative courts.
+Our firm is well versed in this area, Mr. Pines has provided numerous federal training seminars in EEO and Reasonable Accommodation to the Veterans Administration, the Army, the Library of Congress and other federal agencies.
+We can help you in assisting with requests for accommodation, filing informal and formal complaints and all aspects of litigation of EEO claims in federal administrative courts.

-At Pines Federal, our federal employment attorneys focus exclusively on the rights of federal employees, federal labor unions and federal agencies.
+At Pines Federal (The Law Offices of Eric L. Pines, PLLC), our federal employment attorneys focus exclusively on the rights of federal employees, federal labor unions and federal agencies.
 We have over 20 years of experience in advising and pursuing disability discrimination claims for federal employees.